Watkin's Tower: Design and construction

-Watkin formed a company to manage the project, the International Tower Construction Company and to oversee construction he appointed Benjamin Baker, a civil engineer who was involved in the design of the Forth Bridge and the Aswan Dam.
-After an unsuccessful appeal for public subscription, the company could only proceed with the project with its own funds; Watkin commissioned a redesign and the octagonal design was scaled back to a cheaper, four-legged design that bore much more resemblance to the Eiffel Tower.
+Watkin`s right-hand man, Robert William Perks (1849-1934, registered two companies to manage the project: The Tower Company Limited (registered 14 August 1889); and The International Tower Construction Company Limited (registered 13 August 1891).
+The second company changed its name in October 1891 to "The Metropolitan Tower Construction Company Limited".
+To oversee construction Watkin appointed Benjamin Baker, a civil engineer who was involved in the design of the Forth Bridge and the Aswan Dam.
+After only modestly successful appeals for public subscription, the companies embarked on the construction project with limited funds: Watkin commissioned a redesign and the octagonal design was scaled back to a cheaper, four-legged design that bore much more resemblance to the Eiffel Tower.
 The foundations were laid in 1892 and construction work commenced in June 1893.
 At the same time, the surrounding park began to be laid out with a cricket pitch and a boating lake, in readiness for the first visitors.